Write a comment

 making saburani - photo step 23

-24. Grease each layer with oil.
+24. Brush each layer generously with the butter-oil mixture.

 making saburani - photo step 24